OskyRosky/OskyRosky/README.md

 ## 🚀 About Me

-I'm a Data Scientist, Data Engineer, and Statistical Programmer from Costa Rica.
+I'm a Data Scientist & Data Engineer & and Statistical Programmer from Costa Rica.
 I love exploring new technologies and leveraging them to solve complex problems in the data world.

+## 🕵️‍♂️ Data Analysis

+## 👷‍♂️ Data Engineer

+## 👨🏽‍💻 AI

 ## 🔥 Highlighted Projects